jdb130496/code-snippets/README.md

 6. xlwings add-in which requires python.
 A very useful add-in which jail-breaks excel from power query.
 You can write sql scripts directly in excel (much simpler than power query).
 Also python UDF (user defined functions) can be executed directly from excel - much more powerful than archaic vba coding.

-7. Not strictly a prterequisite: Ability to drive AI chatbots in a logical manner to achieve code definitiona, testing, optimisations, etc.
+7. Not strictly a pre-requisite: Ability to drive AI chatbots in a logical manner to achieve code definitiona, testing, optimisations, etc.